tychosoft/moderncli/FEATURES.md

 requiring locking.
 This is a generic and reusable representation of basic Coventry server architecture.

 Tasks includes timers.
 This allows timer context lambdas to be queued and dispatched at known times.
 Timers also support the idea of periodic tasks by auto restarting.
 Timers provide an application level cron service and have a private thread context to execute a timer in.

 ## templates.hpp

 Some very generic, universal, miscellaneous templates and functions.
 This also is used to introduce new language-like "features" like init and defer.

+## x509.hpp

+Basic support for x509 certificate objects.

 ## linting